Over a teen's lifetime, it is likely that one in three of them will experience some type of abuse in a relationship.

-Students enrolled in the 6th to 8th grade at any school in the Concho Valley are eligible for our middle school program.
+Students enrolled in the 6th to 8th grade are eligible for our middle school program.
 Students enrolled in 9th to 12th grade are eligible for our Phase 2 peer leader program and will serve as a mentor to students in the middle school program.

 WHAT IS BREAK THE BOX?

 Break the Box is a public awareness initiative, launched by The Texas Association Against Sexual Assault in March of 2013, which is all about identifying and “breaking the box” of gender stereotypes that can lead to sexual violence.
 But sexual violence isn’t just about rape or physical harassment.
 It begins when we hurt people through the words we use and attitudes we carry.
 Only by combating these stereotypes can we break free of the limits created by social expectations which are the result of strict gender roles.